-Your work experience may also provide valuable examples that you include if you’re asked why communication skills are so important within the medical profession.
-Did you observe a particular interaction in which the healthcare professional’s communication skills were evident, how did they impact the situation and what did this teach you which will support you in the future?
-By reflecting on these experiences you can demonstrate an understanding of the importance of strong communication and the impact you can have on patients by developing yours.
+Your work experience can also provide valuable examples if you’re asked why communication skills are so important within the medical profession.
+For example, did you observe a particular interaction in which the healthcare professional’s communication skills were evident, how did they impact the situation and what did this teach you which will support you in the future?
+By reflecting on these experiences, you can demonstrate an understanding of the importance of strong communication and the impact you can have on patients by developing yours.

 Consider how you have developed your communication skills, in the event that you’re asked about this.
-Have you had academic opportunities or have your extracurricular activities or work experience supported you to develop these skills?
+Have you had academic opportunities or have your extracurricular activities or work experience supported you in developing these skills?
 Remember the full range of communication skills, reading, writing, speaking and listening, and draw upon your experiences across the spectrum.

 Teamwork is an essential skill within healthcare, therefore it’s likely that some aspect of your interview will focus on this, either in the form of questions about your team working skills and experience, or in the form of a scenario.
 You may even be asked why you believe teamwork or working effectively within a multidisciplinary team is important within medicine.